Millions of Plastic Pellets Flooding, Polluting Marine Life Eco-System and pristine beaches on the English coast

 Once released into the natural environment, the nurdles circulate on ocean currents and often wash up on beaches and other shores.

-They look like fish eggs, so birds and other sea life eat the pellets, which also absorb toxic pollutants, adversely affecting the entire food chain, Arnold says.
+Arnold says they look like fish eggs, so birds and other sea life eat the pellets.
+The pellets also absorb toxic pollutants, adversely affecting the entire food chain.

-He is among about 10 people taking part in a cleanup on the beach in southwestern England’s Cornwall region, using a device he invented made from a plastic basin, a large grid and a set of tubes.
+He is among about 10 people participating in a cleanup on the beach in southwestern England’s Cornwall region.
+He uses a device he invented made from a plastic basin, a large grid, and a set of tubes.

 “It separates plastic waste from natural waste and sand, thanks to a filtering and water floating system,” the former engineer says.